Anoia/option-type-csharp-example/README.md

 As stated above, null in C# represents a reference that doesn’t point to anything.
 This is completely different from the concept of “missing” data, which is a valid part of modelling any system in any language.
 Null is often used to represent missing data though.

 ### Option vs Nullable
-The basic idea of an option type and Nullable is the same, only Nullable is much weaker.
+The basic idea of an option type and Nullable (see [MSDN](https://msdn.microsoft.com/en-us/library/1t3y8s4s.aspx)) is the same, only Nullable is much weaker.
 It only works on value types (like `int` or `DateTime`), but not on reference types such as strings or classes.
 Nullable also doesn't provide much special behavior.

 ### Null checking in C# #
 C# provides a lot of convenience operators when it comes to null values: